visioninhope/foundationallm/docs/setup-guides/exposed-apis/resource-management/resource-management.md

 Where you will find four important JSON files:
 - **vectorization-content-source-profiles.json**
-  - This is where all the different types of vecrorization profiles are stored.
+  - This is where all the different types of vectorization profiles are stored.
 For example:
 ```json
   {
     "Profiles": [